shabados/eslint-config/README.md

 }
 ```

-The `@shabados` flavor is always required, so have this at a minimum.
+The `@shabados/eslint-config` flavor is always required, so have this at a minimum.